Restoring SQL Server databases

 -

-Use the Overwrite existing databases switch if you want to overwrite existing databases when performing the restore.
+Enable the Overwrite existing databases switch if you want to overwrite the existing databases when performing the restore.
 In this case, the backups will be restored to their original location and all data will be overwritten.
 Keep in mind that if you are restoring the databases to another SQL Server instance, all the databases that have the same names (and not necessarily the contents) will be overwritten.

 If you disable the Overwrite existing databases switch, the data will not be overwritten during the restore.
 In this case, specify a database prefix that will be given to the databases, a new database file location, and a new database log location.